Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 ezzay to'olha bel Aarabi

-The tourist industry in Egypt has taken a bit of a nosedive in recent years with the revolution in 2011 and terrorist attacks in recent times.
+The tourist industry in Egypt has taken a bit of a nosedive in recent years with the Arab Spring revolutions in 2011 and terrorist attacks in the country in recent times.
 Apart from avoiding the Libya border and the South and North Sinai which borders the Gaza Strip, Egypt is still a destination many holidaymakers flock to yearly.

 Follow the usual rules, be careful with the traffic and generally be aware of your surroundings.
 Use common sense in very touristy areas and watch out for petty crime and scams.
 Generally, you will be greeted with smiles during your visit.